The best way to get leads is through referrals from satisfied customers or others who are in position to vouch for your product or service.

 Best Way to Get Leads is Referrals

-A referral is an introduction to a prospect with an endorsement.
+A referral is an introduction to a potential buyer with an endorsement.
 Referrals come from shared success with your customers or former co-workers, who knows your potential and can vouch for you or your team’s ability to deliver.
-Meaningful referrals do not come from casual contact with someone you have met and spoken with only a few times: without a history of shared success, they cannot substantiate your ability to deliver value.

 Here’s a couple of examples that might help you: